 Peer learning, in a way, is everywhere.
 When we pick up stories from colleagues at the water cooler, make new friends at conferences, and get advice online, that’s peer learning.
 When kids draw pictures together, when magicians deconstruct tricks, and when apprentices learn to make furniture, they’re learning from each other.

 When hip hop artists battle and mix together, or when startup founders share stories over a meal together, that’s peer learning.

 Peer learning is a self-directed, collaborative form of education where people assemble collective wisdom to reach learning outcomes.

 Alcoholics form groups to support each other.
 So do activists, sailors, sex workers and many other fringe groups.
 But it's not limited to the fringe - writers, tradespeople, hobbyists, lobbyists, scientists, and industry associations all center around peer learning.

 Political movements emerge when people with common visions and goals band together.

 There are entire scientific disciplines founded on peer learning: atomic energy, synthetic biology, cognitive science and artificial intelligence.
 They all require people to combine different perspectives to create something new.

-Peer Learning stands out when learners have challenges that are unique, novel, or contextual.
-When there isn’t a satisfactory known answer, Peer Learning allows learners to construct that answer.
+Peer Learning works better than other forms of learning when these challenges are unique, new, or contextual.
+When there isn't a satisfactory known answer, peer learning allows that answer to be constructed by the learner.